Jambaree/jambaree-headless-wp-theme/README.md

 Font sizes should be in rem's and em's.
 The main font size should be 100% to allow users to change their font size.
 Components of modules should use em units so that the module can scale the font size of its contents using rem.
 A sass rem utility is included to make translating px to rems from sketch files and psd's easier
 - https://github.com/pierreburel/sass-rem

+## Asset queue management
+Include all js files separately (in order of dependance) as they will be concatenated and served as a single file by autoptimize.
+Autoptimize also makes minification unnecessary at the build level.

+## General best practises
+- Using id's leads to single use code and specificity wars.
+Don't do it! use classes only! id's should only be used for href links.
+Make your code reusable. http://screwlewse.com/2010/07/dont-use-id-selectors-in-css/
+- Keep classes on elements down to one and use sass extends instead (use two classes only if necessary).
+- Background images are content.
+They can be added with inline css.